Product Life Cycle (PLC) - Meaning, Importance & Stages

 Product life cycle undergoes broadly 4 different stages i.e.product introduction, product growth, product maturity and then eventually product decline.
 The stages of PLC can be elaborated as mentioned below:

 From the above graph, it is clear that sales vary with time and hence the strategies used in each of these stages should be different.

-Browse definitions and meaning of more concepts and terms similar to PLC Product Life Cycle .
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more similar terms.
+The Management Dictionary covers over 2000 business concepts from 5 categories.